aliwocha/task-manager/README.md

 * integration with H2 database

 Functionalities to be implemented:
-* endpoints with CRUD methods for User entity
 * pagination
 * authentication provided by Spring Security
 * unit tests